smartdevicelink/sdl_evolution/proposals/NNNN-sdl-js-pwa.md

 The RPC `SetCloudAppProperties` and all related items should also be included in the HMI_API in order to allow settings app properties from the mobile side but also from the system side (if the OEM store is embedded).

 With `BOTH` as an app preference being deprecated on the mobile API, SDL core should translate `BOTH` to `ALL` when forwarding app properties to the HMI.
+Below addition to the HMI_API is a copy of the mobile API regarding cloud app properties.

 ** HMI_API **